 To address service gaps in the Development Services department, administration is proposing a new Community Economic Development Manager.
-The proposed position is to serve as an ambassador of Council by bridging local partnerships (local businesses, not-forprofits/charity groups, nearby educational institutions, community advocacy groups, and local funding agencies) while promoting, marketing, enhancing and expanding the Township's brand and vision.
+The proposed position is to serve as an ambassador of Council by bridging local partnerships (local businesses, not-for-profits/charity groups, nearby educational institutions, community advocacy groups, and local funding agencies) while promoting, marketing, enhancing and expanding the Township's brand and vision.
 A full business case for Council's consideration is provided in Council's meeting agenda.

-Community Grants: (\$7,181)
+Community Grants: \$15,594

 Each year, the Township receives requests for grants from community groups and cemeteries.
 Interested community groups submit applications to be reviewed by the Township.
 Applications are approved on a case-by-case basis by Council during annual budget deliberations.
 For 2024, grant applications totaled \$45,269 for community groups and \$25,500 for cemetery boards.
-In aggregate, approved amounts for 2024 were \$7,181 below the amount awarded in the 2023 Budget thereby reducing the Township's property tax levy requirement.
+In aggregate, requested amounts for 2024 exceed 2023's budget by \$15,594 required additional tax dollars, if approved.

-Special Area Levy \$20,573
+Special Area Levy \$31,373

 Sidewalks and streetlights in the Village of Springfield and streetlights along Avon Drive are funded through Special Local Improvement Levies chargeable to the benefitting residents of each respective area.
-Based on feedback heard during the 2023 Budget deliberations, the

-Township undertook a review which resulted in the special area levy being reduced approximately in half from last year.
+Based on feedback heard during the 2023 Budget deliberations, staff are proposing the special area levy be eliminated for 2024.
+Due to the complexity of the issue, a separate tax report is provided in Council's budget deliberations agenda package.
+If approved as recommended, the Township's property tax levy would increase by \$31,373 to replace revenues lost through discontinuation of its special area levy.